react-widgets/react_widgets/README.md

 > [!NOTE]
 > Other widgets will be added sequentially in the README.md, and detailed usage will be covered through the related website once this package is officially released.

-> Consider integrating not only business logic but also design logic into script code.
+> Consider integrating not only business logic but also design logic into script code, See Also, If you want the change-log by version for this package. refer to [Change Log](CHANGELOG.md) for details.

 ```tsx
 return <Box backgroundColor="red">Hello, World</Box>